bookercodes/pusher-chatkit-tut/README.md

 Normally, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen` in the `render` function.

-When we render `ChatScreen` we pass `this.state.username` as a prop.
-Now, `ChatScreen` has all the information needed to connect to Chatkit and render chat components.
+When we render `ChatScreen`, we pass `this.state.username` as a prop.
+Now, `ChatScreen` has all the information needed to connect to Chatkit.
+Let's do that next...

 ## Step 6.
 Connect to Chatkit